johndk/berkeley-ml-capstone/README.md

 6. Maarten Beltman, Marta Ribeiro, Jasper de Wilde, and Junzi Sun, *Dynamically Forecasting Airline Departure Delay Probability Distributions for Individual Flights Using Supervised Learning*.

 # Appendix A

+This appendix documents source-column selection, processing decisions, and timing eligibility for BTS, ASPM, and NOAA.

 ## BTS Column Selection and Dictionary